 Test your site

 After you've transferred your website content, you can preview your site using your IP address or your control panel GUI:

 Change DNS settings

-If you lowered your TTL and waited the original time interval, then the DNS propagation should be about 5 minutes.
-If you haven't, then you will need to wait for about 24-48 hours for DNS propagation to complete.
+If you've lowered your TTL and waited for the original time interval, then the DNS propagation should be about 5 minutes.
+If you haven't, then you'll need to wait about 24-48 hours for DNS propagation to complete.

 Double-check migration accuracy, cancel old service

-Once you have fully tested your new server, and have confirmed that your DNS changes have propagated, you can close your old server.
+Once you've thoroughly tested your new server and have confirmed that your DNS changes have propagated, you can close your old server.